TitoNicolaDrugman/FocusTube/PRIVACY_POLICY.md

-# Privacy Policy for CleanTube
+# Privacy Policy for FocusTube

 **Last Updated:** June 19, 2025

-This Privacy Policy describes how the CleanTube browser extension ("the extension," "we," "us," or "our") handles your data.
+This Privacy Policy describes how the FocusTube browser extension ("the extension," "we," "us," or "our") handles your data.

 This extension is designed to operate entirely on your local device.

 ## 1. Data We Handle and Why

-According to the Chrome Web Store's User Data Policy, CleanTube handles the following types of data:
+According to the Chrome Web Store's User Data Policy, FocusTube handles the following types of data:

 *   **User Activity:**
     *   **Watch Time Data:** The extension tracks the time you spend actively watching videos on YouTube.
 This data is aggregated and stored **exclusively on your local computer** using the `chrome.storage.local` API.
 This information is used for the sole purpose of displaying daily and weekly watch-time charts on the extension's Settings page for your personal review.